otherjoel/try-pollen/README.md

 # “Secretary of Foreign Relations”

-*(A test Pollen site: version 0.24)*
+*(A test Pollen site: version 0.25)*

-I’ve created this site as a way of playing around with [Pollen](http://pollenpub.com) for myself, but also to help explain it to people who might be interested in using it for themselves.
-The [official documentation](http://pkg-build.racket-lang.org/doc/pollen/index.html) is well done and improving all the time, and you should really start by reading it thoroughly.
+I’ve created this site to experiment with [making websites that are also printed books](http://tilde.club/~joeld/secretary/posts/web-books.html) using [Pollen](http://pollenpub.com), as well as to help explain Pollen to people who might be interested in using it for themselves.
+The [official Pollen documentation](http://pkg-build.racket-lang.org/doc/pollen/index.html) is well done and improving all the time, and you should really start by reading it thoroughly.
 But a quasi-guided tour through a simple working site might help put the pieces together, and illustrate the benefits of the Pollen system.

-You can see it live at <http://tilde.club/~joeld/secretary>.
-The design and CSS come from [Tufte CSS](http://www.daveliepmann.com/tufte-css/).
+You can see the site live at <http://tilde.club/~joeld/secretary>.
 While browsing there, be sure to click on the “◊ Pollen Source” links at the top of the individual pages to see the Pollen markup that was used to generate that page.

 The code is not very well commented yet.
 I’m working on it though.